Probiotics are healthful strains of live bacteria and yeast. Taking probiotics can provide a range of benefits, but it can also cause side effects.

 However, manufacturers systematically test commercial probiotics stains for the presence of antibiotic resistance.
 To reduce the risk of consuming antibiotic-resistant bacteria, always source probiotics from trusted, reputable manufacturers.

 Little evidence suggests that a person can overdose on probiotics.
-However, always read labeling carefully and do exceed the manufacturer's recommended dosage.
+However, always read labeling carefully and do not exceed the manufacturer's recommended dosage.

 The optimal dosage can vary, depending on a person's health and the type of probiotic product.